Manon-Arc/IHM_Unity/README.md

 ```bash
 netsh advfirewall set allprofiles state off
 ```
-Or add a rule to autorized the TCP trafic on the port 50051 of your computer :
+Or add a rule to autorized the TCP trafic on the port 50051 of your computer : <br>
 [Check documentation here !](https://www.malekal.com/comment-ouvrir-port-pare-feu-windows-defender/)

 ### 2. Lauch :